Shashwat121/PHMS_Project/README.md

 The health data gets stored in the MySQL database for long term usage and reference both by the patients and the doctor.

-The patients can even see their medical prescriptions prescribed by their doctors, Download their past health monitoring records, Book Appointments for health monitoring with the concerned doctor.
+The patients can even see their medical prescriptions prescribed by their doctors, download their past health monitoring records, Book Appointments for health monitoring with the concerned doctor.
 The doctors and patients can even chat by using an online chat application integrated into PHMS portal.
 The patients and doctors can even take part in Video Conferencing.
 The patients and doctors can even lodge complaints and queries related to the PHMS portal in general which will be resolved by an administrator at it's earliest.